CoPsyN/CSC/README.md

       4 (somewhat) \
       5 (mostly) \
       6 (completely)

+ * For Big Five Personality questions, the text coding for 1 - 6 was *strongly disagree - disagree - somewhat disagree - somewhat agree - agree - strongly agree*.

   * Intentions were collected as multiple-choice questions.
 There are 8 intentions in total: